Thinking | 8 May 2019

 - Letters Patent, including the terms of reference, establishing the Disability Abuse Royal Commission were delivered on 4 April 2019;

-- Six Commissioners have been named, with the Honourable Ronald Sackville AO QC to chair the inquiry;
+- Seven Commissioners have been named, with the Honourable Ronald Sackville AO QC to chair the inquiry;

 - Nearly $530 million in funding has been allocated over five years, including to provide support for people with disability to participate in the Commission hearings;